Cheats121/Athena/README.md

 The vault DEK is kept in memory only during an active session.

-Persistent preferences store configuration and metadata, not the plaintext DEK.
+Persistent preferences store configuration and metadata rather than the plaintext DEK.

 ---